umoho/calc-rs/README.md

 ## FFI

-Foreign function interface for the C programming language, has 3 function:
+Foreign function interface for the C programming language, has 4 functions.
-`calculate`, `lexeme` and `tree`, just like the command-line arguments in `Usage`.

-For more information, please read `src/lib.rs`.
+For more information, please view `src/lib.rs`.